Somerset Beano, Mon 23rd - Fri 27th August 2021

 To the south we ride through a landscape of moors and commons, rivers and channels, ruined abbeys and historic market towns.

 To the west we cycle through the Avalon marshes, along an old railway line through a nature reserve and along twisting lanes, spotting the remains of lake villages and trackways that date back thousands of years.
 The Levels are rich in wildflowers, amphibians and wildfowl: we may spot bitterns, hobbies, kingfishers and more – not forgetting the famous bell-ringing swans of Wells!

 Our base is the Earthspirit Centre, tucked between two nature reserves on the edge of the Somerset Levels, just a few miles from the legend-soaked town of Glastonbury.
 The holder of a Green Tourism “Gold” award, Earthspirit is a sustainably-run centre for groups of all sorts, providing comfortable accommodation in an assortment of converted farm buildings around a central oak-timbered hall.
 In the spring evenings you can relax in the gardens or take a stroll through the meadows up to the ancient hill fort.

-This is a weekday Beano: we arrive for tea on Sunday afternoon and leave after tea and cakes at the end of the final ride on Wednesday afternoon.
-In between we have three day rides, exploring the area by bike and returning to the Earthspirit Centre at the end of each ride.
+This is a weekday Beano: we arrive for tea on Monday afternoon and leave after brekfast on Friday morning.
+In between we have three all-day rides on Tuesday, Wednesday and Thursday, exploring the area by bike and returning to the Earthspirit Centre at the end of each ride.